 - C Planned outage is typically 1-2 service visits a year, with a 1-2 work days - D The life time depends on the wind conditions; average annual speed and turbulence, relative to the design class of the turbine - E The construction time is the periode from FID to commissioning.
-The construction time depend on the size of the project, vessel available and weather conditions. - F Based on 5,4 MW/km can vary some and will often be a political decition a given area is available and a number of MW tendered.
-The wake losses will highly depend on the space available per MW. - G Wind turbines can be downward regulated within very short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing, internal and external grid connection (array cable, substation, and export cable).
-[A previous version of the note excluded export cables by mistake.
-This was only a qualitative error, as the value has remained unchanged.] - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 5% drop from 2020 to 2030 and again from 2030 to 2050 is assumed
+The construction time depend on the size of the project, vessel available and weather conditions. - F Based on 5,4 MW/km2 can vary some and will often be a political decition a given area is available and a number of MW tendered.
+The wake losses will highly depend on the space available per MW. - G Wind turbines can be downward regulated within very short time and can therefore (if the wind is blowing) be used in both the primary and secondary downward regulation. - H The cost includes cost of wind turbines, foundation, installation, planning & development and financing and internal grid connection (array cable, substation but not export cable). - I 75 % of the total yearly O&M costs are assumed to be fixed cost and 25 % are assumed to be variable cost. - J 5% drop from 2020 to 2030 and again from 2030 to 2050 is assumed